spearo2/spearo2.github.io/_posts/2022-07-17-[Jupyter] Extension Tutorial(1).markdown

 `$ jupyter lab build`

+** Make sure you close the JupyterLab tab from terminal to prevent any racce conditions **

 Then, run it back on by

 `$ jupyter lab`

 <img src="{{site.url}}/assets/images/research/searchEx5.png" width="30%" height="30%" alt="lab5">

-Then, Tada.
+Tada.
 You have Git interface installed on your JupyterLab.

+In next post, we will start making an actual extension of our own.